 To remove the valve actuator, shut off 120-volt power and the gas shutoff valve.
 Remove the front panel from the unit.
-Label the four pressure tubes that are connected to the valve actuator, to ensure that they will be replaced correctly.
+Label the four pressure tubes that are connected to the valve actuator, to ensure that they will be replaced correctly and disconnect them from the actuator.
 Remove the four tubes from the barb connectors.
-Disconnect the 110-volt wires from the actuator.
+Disconnect the 120-volt wires from the actuator.
 Remove the valve actuator by taking out the four screws, and pulling the actuator out.
-Re-install in reverse order.
+Reinstall in reverse order.
 Turn on gas shutoff valve and 120 volt power and check appliance operation and tightness of gas valve connections.

 The gas valve body will rarely have to be removed.
-If there is a valve problem, and it has been shutoff valve.
+If there is a valve problem, and it has been determined the actuator is working properly, the gas valve body may need to be replaced.
+To remove the gas valve body, shut off 120-volt power and the gas shutoff valve.
 Remove the front and right-side panels from the unit.
 Disconnect the union between the valve body and the blower.
-Label the four pressure tubes that are connected to the valve actuator, to ensure that they will replaced correctly.
+Label the four pressure tubes that are connected to the valve actuator, to ensure that they will be replaced correctly.
 Remove the valve actuator, per the instructions above.
 Unscrew the valve body from the gas train.
 After the valve has been removed, replace with a new valve in the reverse order.
 Turn on gas shutoff valve and 120 volt power and check appliance operation and tightness of gas valve connections.